SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 creating new workflows.
 It is extremely important to be consistent with these since a workflow will not recognize your input unless the meta type string matches what it expects exactly.</p>

+### Associating Existing Files with a Sample

+The ProvisionFiles utility above both uploads/copies the input file and also saves the metadata back to the database.
+However, sometimes you have already uploaded data or, as is the case for the local VM, it is a single filesystem so there is no reason to make copies of the data (the same would be true if /home/seqware/ was on an NFS share on a cluster for example).
+In this case you just want to link the files to particular samples in the database.
+GenericMetadataSaver is the tool you can use to accomplish this, for example, if you already had input2.txt in /datastore you could insert this into the MetaDB using:

+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.ModuleRunner -- --module net.sourceforge.seqware.pipeline.modules.GenericMetadataSaver --metadata-parent-accession 4 --metadata-processing-accession-file accession2.txt -- --gms-output-file text::text/plain::/datastore/input2.txt --gms-algorithm UploadText --gms-suppress-output-file-check

+Here files are associated with the parent (SWID: 4 which is a sample).
+Also, the file accession2.txt contains the SWID for this /datastore/input2.txt file.

+	cat /home/seqware/accession2.txt

 One word of caution, if you expect people to download your files through the Portal then the paths you inject into the database must be in a place where the